crux_core/command/

 }

-/// Run the effect state machine until it settles and collect all events generated
+/// Run the effect state machine until it settles and return an iterator over the events

 pub fn events(&mut self) -> impl Iterator<Item = Event> + '_ {